-STEVE INSKEEP, host: Good morning.
-I'm Steve Inskeep.
-Scientists were baffled by a mystery for years until they called on video game players.
 A virus like HIV needs a protein to multiply.
-Find how that protein is created, and you take a step towards stopping it.
+Find how that protein is created, and you take a step toward stopping it.
 The problem is so complex even computers couldn't figure it out.
 So University of Washington scientists created a video game.
 It required players to figure out the protein structure.
-And the winning team found a solution in just 10 days.
+The winning team found a solution in just 10 days.

 It's MORNING EDITION.